 tips and resources for planning your trip!

 As an outsider, and a visitor, I have formed the view Greece is a pretty bureaucratic place and some central program to attack the graffiti may never happen.
 But I would think a few committed business people could get something done.
-If nothing else stop selling spray paint in the city.
-(This has worked other places.)
+If nothing else, stop selling spray paint in the city.
+(This has worked well in other places.)
 Greeks are some of the hardest working people I have ever met, just direct some of that energy toward some paint!

 Okay now that I’ve had my rant, let’s look at the big question, should you stop to explore Athens or just pass through on the way to the Greek Islands?